-F.8.2 Thirty-sixSix-week Week Assignment
+F.8.2 Thirty sixSix-week-Week Assignment

-In selected job categories, Celassified employees may be hired for a 36-week assignment.
-In such cases compensation, schedule, and vacation and medical leave accrual will be calculated to reflect a proration between 36- and 52-weeks and outlined in Administrative Procedures.
+In selected job categories, classified employees may be hired for a 36\week assignment.
+In such cases compensation and vacation and medical leave accrual will be calculated to reflect a proration between 36 and 52 weeks.